 I am increasingly concerned that collegiate 'wind band programs' are producing a lot of doctoral students in 'wind' conducting without serious consideration of the changing environments of higher education (and therefore how our curriculum should change to reflect that), "Director of Bands" positions, and fewer job openings.
 That isn't to say that we are not accepting D.M.A. students but we are interested in students who are fully aware of these changing environments and are out front of that change in dynamic and practical ways.
 M.M. students come and get better, get jazzed, and go back to their 'band' programs with more knowledge, skill, passion, and make more money because they have the Masters degree.
 D.M.A. students also cost us more money.
 All this to say, we are VERY selective.

 What makes the graduate degree in conducting at UGA different than others?

 The podium time is key.
 While you will do a lot of observing, that's not necessarily the best way to learn.
 The best way is to 'do.'
 You conduct and teach a lot.
 We encourage risk and even failure (in a safe environment).
 That's how you learn the most valuable lessons.
 You also have the opportunity to conduct a variety of musics, not just band music.
 You will be in charge of a non-major band at least twice during your tenure.
-And you will conduct Rote Hund Muzik, a pre-professional contemporary chamber ensemble that elicits a national call for scores each year.
+And you will conduct CCE, a contemporary "decolonized" chamber ensemble that breaks down silos of musical genres.
 Faculty at the Hugh are committed to helping you make connections across your history, theory, and performance courses.
 You will be encouraged to publish before you graduate.
 Each time you conduct in public it counts toward your degree recital.